ZDFneo

-ZDFneo is a German free-to-air television channel, programmed for an audience aged 25 to 49 to counter the primarily older-skewing main channels of public broadcasters ZDF and ARD.
+ZDFneo is a German free-to-air television channel, programmed for an audience aged 25 to 49 to complement the primarily older-skewing main channels of public broadcasters ZDF and ARD.
 It replaced ZDF's documentary channel ZDFdokukanal on 1 November 2009.

 History

-On 1 October 2017, the station was to receive a new on-air design and a new broadcasting logo; this was brought forward to 26 September 2017.
+On 1 October 2017, the channel was to receive a new on-air design and a new broadcasting logo; this was brought forward to 26 September 2017.
+The logo and on-air design was created by Julia David.

 Distribution

 ZDFneo is broadcast (along with the rest of ZDFvision) via DVB-T digital terrestrial television, receivable in most areas of Germany.
 It is also transmitted in DVB-C through German cable networks, and in DVB-S from the Astra 1H satellite.

 Since 30 April 2012, ZDFneo has been broadcast in HD (720p).
-The program was initially only scaled up by 576i, since ZDFneo had no HD-capable playout at this time.
-Since mid-May 2015, the program is broadcast in native HD quality.
+The channel was initially only scaled up by 576i, since ZDFneo had no HD-capable playout at this time.
+Since mid-May 2015, the channel is broadcast in native HD quality.